Outdoor therapy retreats

 Nature is our temple, our sacred place, a site of immense healing power and wisdom.
 Find your way back to nature and an opportunity to heal on multiple levels.

-An outdoor therapy session is about experiencing something unique; no session is the same.
-Therapy sessions are one-on-one, or up to a max of three people in a group.
+An outdoor therapy retreat is about experiencing something unique; no retreat is the same.

-Each half-day, full-day or weekend therapy session adheres to a no-smoking, no-alcohol, pure vegetarian ethic.
-It is also a tech-free and mobile-free zone.
-This helps your body, mind and soul receive and enjoy maximum benefit.
+Weekend retreats adheres to a no-smoking, no-alcohol, pure vegetarian ethic.
+They are also a tech-free and mobile-free zone, where your body, mind and soul receive and enjoy maximum benefit.

 What you can expect